Friday 3am-5am

 A Brief History of Experimental Music

-From Luigi Russolo’s Intonarumori in 1913; hand-built noise machines meant to rattle the old ideas of pitch and timbre; to Pierre Schaeffer in the 1940s, slicing tape and splicing the ordinary into something strange enough to call music.
-Edgard Varèse took sirens, percussion, and static and turned them into thick walls of sound; Stockhausen followed, coaxing order out of electricity, leaving behind the bones of the first electronic studios.
+In 1913, Luigi Russolo’s hand-built noise machines called Intonarumori.
+These were meant to challenge the ideas of pitch and timbre of the time.
+In the 1940s, Pierre Schaeffer began splicing audio recordings into something strange and beautiful he called music.
+Edgard Varèse took sirens, percussion, and static and turned them into thick walls of sound.
+Stockhausen followed, coaxing order out of electricity, leaving behind the bones of the first electronic studios.

-Then came the long breath of the 60s and 70s.
-La Monte Young holding a single note like a vow.
-Terry Riley and Steve Reich with their slow-motion echo games.
-Brian Eno, sitting in an airport, figured music didn’t have to beg for your attention; it could just be.
-By 1978, he named it ambient and the world never sounded the same.
+The 1960s and 1970s brought a new breadth to music.
+La Monte Young holding a single note like an unbreakable vow; Terry Riley and Steve Reich broke new ground with their slow-motion echo games; Brian Eno, insisted that music didn’t have to beg for your attention; it could just be.
+In 1978, he named it Ambient and the world never sounded the same.

-The 80s and 90s didn’t ask for permission.
-John Oswald broke songs apart and made them confess new meanings; Christian Fennesz let his guitar rot beautifully through a laptop.
-The machines had arrived and they were speaking back.
+In the 1980s and 1990s technological changes ushered in a new era.
+John Oswald broke songs apart, reconstructed them, and gave them new meaning; Christian Fennesz let his guitar rot beautifully through a laptop.
+The digital era had arrived, and there would be no turning back.